giulianopz/go-gstt/README.md

 The Google Speech API (full duplex version) are meant to offer a speech recognition service via the [Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API/Using_the_Web_Speech_API) on the [Google Chrome](https://source.chromium.org/chromium/chromium/src/+/main:content/browser/speech/speech_recognition_engine.cc) browser.
 They are different from the [Google Cloud Speech-to-Text API](https://cloud.google.com/speech-to-text/v2/docs).

-The API can be called using the API key built into Chrome.
-To find your key, go to the [demo](https://www.google.com/intl/en/chrome/demos/speech.html) page for the Web Speech API on Chrome and capture the network traffic with the Chrome [net export](chrome://net-export/) tool.
-Then, inspect the logs with the [netlog viewer](https://netlog-viewer.appspot.com/#import) tool.

 > Disclaimer: The Google Speech API is an internal API and [totally unsupported](https://lists.w3.org/Archives/Public/public-speech-api/2013Jul/0001.html), susceptible to change or disappear at any moment in the future.

 ### Usage